hyperion-rt/hyperion/docs/postprocessing/postprocessing.rst

           Ds9 version 7 or later is required to be able to navigate FITS cubes with more than 3 dimensions.
 This is only meant as a quick look tool.
-To extract properly scaled and sliced information from the output file, see the sections below.
+To extract properly scaled and sliced information from the output file, see the sections above.